11-13 rue François Miron

 Everyone in Paris knows the building.
 Tour buses drive by to point it out to tourists.
 A trail of spectators stroll by daily to stop for a look, take photos and marvel at the beauty of this "colombage" (half-timbered) structure that sends one back in time to when Paris was a medieval town and life centered around the Notre-Dame de Paris Cathedral.

 Between the kitchen and the two large square-paned windows is an oval dining table with two arm chairs, plus hidden away are two folding chairs for when you have guests.
 On the right wall as you enter and facing the table and bed is a large custom-made closet, surfaced by the famous Plan de Turgot map of the city of Paris from the early 18th-century.
 Behind the doors of the closet is lots of hanging and shelf storage for your belongings, a flat-screen television, and the Internet system that supports WiFi, satellite TV (well over 100 channels) and a VOIP phone (free calls to almost anywhere in the world).
 Also, an air-conditioning unit is hidden away for use in the summer months so that when Paris feels the heat . . . you will be cool as a cucumber.
-Above the closet, Martine has recently added a bookshelf where you can keep all your guidebooks, maps, history books and cookbooks . . . or just a few knick-knacks.
+Above the closet is a bookshelf where we have added baskets for various supplies and where you can keep all your guidebooks, maps, history books and cookbooks . . . or just a few knick-knacks.

 Between the windows is an antique lingerie chest and mirror for even more storage of your precious possessions.
-This little oasis is also equipped with a very comfortable queen-sized bed that can also be made up as twins.
-A custom-built unit has been added to provide night stands and plenty of surface and storage space next to the bed, complete with electric plugs and lights on dimmers for reading or romance.
-High overhead is an artisan-constructed glass and iron cabinet to store away the linens – it matches the beautiful glass and iron sliding doors that privatize the bathroom, also made by the same Paris artisan, Raphael.
+This little oasis is equipped with a very comfortable queen-sized bed that can be made up as twins.
+A custom-built unit around the headboard provides night stands and plenty of surface and storage space next to the bed, complete with electric plugs and lights on dimmers for reading or romance.
+High overhead is an artisan-constructed glass and iron cabinet to store away the linens – it matches the beautiful glass and iron sliding doors that privatize the bathroom, made by the same Paris artisan, Raphael.

-In spite of the apartment’s compact size, the bathroom is both luscious and luxurious with a large glassed-wall shower with rain-head, sink, large medicine cabinet for all your toiletries and toilet.
+In spite of the apartment’s compact size, the bathroom is both luscious and luxurious with a large glass-walled shower with rain-head, sink, large medicine cabinet for all your toiletries and toilet.

 The apartment, while compact, is missing nothing and is designed to make your four weeks in Paris every year as wonderful as possible...all in your own home in the middle of the City of Light!

-Ma Maison Miron is in the center of everything and there’s lots of transportation nearby:
+Ma Maison Miron is in the heart of Le Marais, the center of everything wonderful in Paris and there’s lots of transportation nearby:

 Métro: St. Paul (#1), Hôtel de Ville (#1, #11), Bastille (#1, #8, #5)